Packing and Covering Immersions in 4-Edge-Connected Graphs

+Hence $X_{t^*}$ contains exactly one vertex $v$.
 Since $\E'$ has order at least two, $v$ is incident with at least two edges of $G_1$.
 Let $e,f$ be two edges of $G_1$ incident with $v$.
-Since one of $e,f$ has both ends in $A'$, $v \in A'$, a contradiction.
+Since one of $e,f$ has every end in $A'_{e,f}$, $v \in A'_{e,f}$, a contradiction.
 This proves the lemma. \end{pf}